Azure-Samples/azureai-samples/notebooks/GPT-4V/enhancement_OCR/README.md

 ### Overview

-This Jupyter notebook explores the integration of Optical Character Recognition (OCR) with image inputs in the GPT-4V API, showcasing advanced text extraction techniques.
+This Jupyter notebook explores the integration of Optical Character Recognition (OCR) with image inputs in the GPT-4 Turbo with Vision API, showcasing advanced text extraction techniques.

 ### Objective

-The goal is to provide developers with practical skills and knowledge for combining OCR technology with GPT-4V's image processing capabilities, enabling efficient text recognition and analysis in diverse applications.
+The goal is to provide developers with practical skills and knowledge for combining OCR technology with GPT-4 Turbo with Vision's image processing capabilities, enabling efficient text recognition and analysis in diverse applications.

 ### Programming Languages
  - Python